Second Charge bridging loans

 Where you own a property outright with no existing mortgage, a bridging loan against that property will always be first charge, giving you access to the lowest available rates and the widest lender panel.
 Where the property already has a mortgage, you have a choice: take out a second charge bridging loan behind the existing mortgage, or remortgage the first charge entirely and take bridging on a first charge basis.
 The right approach depends primarily on three factors: the cost of your existing mortgage's early repayment charges, the rate differential between first and second charge bridging, and how much time remortgaging would add to the overall process.

 If your existing mortgage has no early repayment charges or very small ones, it may be worth comparing a full remortgage to first charge bridging against the second charge option.
 If the ERC is significant, or if your existing rate is very competitive, the second charge route almost always makes more sense.
-Our dedicated guide to first charge vs second charge bridging runs through the comparison in detail, and the second charge vs further advance comparator tool helps you assess the two main routes to releasing equity from a mortgaged property.
+Our dedicated guide to first charge vs second charge bridging runs through the comparison in detail, and the second charge vs further advance comparator helps you assess the two main routes to releasing equity from a mortgaged property.

 The remortgage option: Remortgaging to release equity and then taking a first charge bridging loan is sometimes presented as a way to access first charge rates.
 In practice, the time and cost of a full remortgage often outweighs the modest rate saving over a short bridging term.
 A broker will run the numbers both ways before recommending an approach.

-What to check before applying for second charge bridging
+What to check before applying

 FAQs